Cat Burglar: A body bag!

 - The Wire, we see Omar's body bag being zipped up in the morgue at the end of an episode.
 Furthermore, in this scene, it's shown that there was a mistake with the ID tags, which the ME has to correct, which further emphasize the point: he's no longer a character, just a statistic.

-- The Simpsons: After Red Barclay dies from beef poisoning during a steak eating contest with Homer, the coroners zip up the body bag on Red.
-They give an extra one to Marge just in case, because Homer doesn't look so good either.
+- In "Maximum Homerdrive", after Red Barclay dies from beef poisoning during a steak eating contest with Homer, the coroners zip up the body bag on Red.
+For extra Black Comedy points, the bag even has printed on it: "I died at the Slaughterhouse!" (the name of the restaurant).
+They also give an extra one to Marge just in case, because Homer doesn't look so good either.